dotnet/runtime/src/tools/linker/docs/illink-tasks.md

 - You can include a direct reference to the required type in your code somewhere, for example by using `typeof(System.IO.File)`.

-- You can tell the linker to explicitly keep an assembly by adding it to your csproj (use the assembly name *without* extension):
+- You can tell the trimmer to explicitly keep an assembly by adding it to your csproj (use the assembly name *without* extension):

   ```xml